Simple stress busters

 Need inspiration?
-Here’s our simple stress busters to help you feel right as rain…
+Here are some simple stress buster tips to help you feel right as rain…

 It may feel like the last thing you want to do, but forcing yourself to get some exercise is a highly effective way to reduce your stress and improve your mood.
 Go for a 20-minute walk or cycle, or how about signing up for an online fitness, yoga or pilates class?
 Before you know it, those natural endorphins will help lift that stress off your shoulders.
 Free exercise videos for over 50s.

 Take a bubble bath

 Lounging in a hot bath relaxes the muscles and helps put the mind at ease.
 Adding scented oils or salts – infused with lavender, sandalwood, eucalyptus or chamomile – is also known to relieve stress and calm the senses.

 Pick up the phone